nnathanyc/bcog_200_final_project/README.md

 1) Photogallery function (self) - This will be hte parent function that houses all of the layout features including category selections, dispaly size, resolution, and navigation buttons
 2) Load functions - there will be load functions for the given amount of photos I plan on loading.
 3) Display Function - Function will be used to display photos given the correct parameters within the portfolio

+or

+1) Simplistic GUI where users can input photos
+2) the inputted photos will then be analyzed
+3) user taken to a screen where their image's camera settings are revealed